SAKHILEH/MINN2020M-SOFTWARE/README.md

-# MINN2020M-SOFTWARE
+# MINN2020M-SOFTWARE PROJECT
-This repository will help us how to program using python language.
+This repository will help us understand how to program using python language.